 The plus side is that cutworm attack is minimal; the hens just love them.
 Definition of cutworm, one of the most destructive creatures of the earth; they can destroy a whole row of sprouting peas.

-Broad beans are the richest, by the way, less of a favourite, but have the distinct advantage of copious quantities of L-dopa, a must for those who might be developing Parkinson's disease.
+Broad beans are the richest in protein, by the way, and have the distinct advantage of copious quantities of L-dopa, a must for those who might be developing Parkinson's disease.
 But they are awful unless young and freshly harvested.

 |FOOD||Protein in 100g|